200WordRPG/200wordrpg.github.io/index.md

 **Submissions will open April 15th.** Until then, read the rules below and get started drafting ideas!

 Entries will be reviewed by a panel of judges to determine the top 3 winners.
-Submissions will be evaluated by their Creativity and Engagement.
+Submissions will be evaluated by their **Creativity** and **Engagement**.
 The game doesn’t necessarily have to be "fun", but it should grab our attention and draw us in.

 ## Why 200 Words?